Ready to apply? Fantastic! Find where you fit in the categories below, then follow the step-by-step process. Easy peasy.

 If you’re enrolled in high school or a home school program, you may be eligible to take dual credit or advanced credit classes and jump start your college education.
 Check out our College Now program to learn more.

-If you are not a United States citizen, you are considered an international student.
+International students are students whose primary residence is outside of the United States.
 You must meet federal government requirements through the Student Exchange and Visitor Information System (SEVIS) to be granted a Form I-20, and you must have paid the SEVIS I-901 fee.

-If you are a permanent resident or a noncitizen who is in the United States on a work permit, you are not considered an international student.
+You are not considered an international student, if you are a permanent resident or a non-citizen who is in the United States on a work permit,

 If you are enrolled as a degree-seeking student at another college or university, but want to take classes at SFCC, then you’re considered a visiting student.
 Prior to enrolling in classes at SFCC, it is your responsibility to contact your current college to confirm that the classes you want to take at SFCC will transfer.
 You must still apply for admission, be accepted and meet prerequisites for courses you want to take in order to enroll.